PyFilesystem/pyfilesystem2/docs/source/guide.rst

 In the case of a ``OSFS``, a standard file-like object will be returned.
 Other filesystems may return a different object supporting the same methods.
 For instance, :class:`fs.memoryfs.MemoryFS` will return a ``io.BytesIO`` object.

 PyFilesystem also offers a number of shortcuts for common file related operations.
-For example, :meth:`fs.base.FS.getbytes` will return the file contents as a bytes object, and :meth:`fs.base.FS.gettext` will read unicode text.
-Using these methods is generally preferable to explicitly opening files, because the FS object may have an optimized implementation.
+For example, :meth:`fs.base.FS.getbytes` will return the file contents as a bytes, and :meth:`fs.base.FS.gettext` will read unicode text.
+Using these methods is generally preferable to explicitly opening files, as the FS object may have an optimized implementation.

 Other *shortcut* methods are :meth:`fs.base.FS.setbin`, :meth:`fs.base.FS.setbytes`, :meth:`fs.base.FS.settext`.